 Let’s look at this example on how it effects the creation of the images’ sizes:

 You can use free image converter tools to achieve your results.
 My QuicCloud CDN converts WebP format for my blog automatically and I use SVG image type for the Logo.
 It helps in maintaining the quality of the logo on any screen since it consists of scalable vector data.

 This is a silly Image SEO mistake that bloggers often do to prove that they still need to learn the basics of blogging.
 I don’t want to sound harsh, but how can you forget to set the feature image?

 As a solution, always select a featured image while publishing a post.
-It will boost your Organic Traffic as your blog post is configured with the proper Image SEO guidelines.
+It will boost your Organic Traffic since your blog post is configured with the proper Image SEO guidelines.

-Once again, I highly recommend you Image SEO for the best blogging experience.
-Meanwhile, it makes no visual changes but technically, it creates a great impact on your SEO strategy.
+I highly recommend you Image SEO for the best blogging experience.
+It makes no visual changes but technically, it creates a great impact on your SEO strategy.
 In my Pinterest for Bloggers Course, I’ve shared how using HTML tags in images can impact your Image SEO for Pinterest.
-It is a must-read content and you’ll get a lot of information about Pinterest Marketing.
+It is must-read content and you’ll receive a lot of information about Pinterest Marketing.

 I hope this post will help you understanding how Image SEO can be done with a few tweaks.
 Share it with your friends and Keep reading good stuff!